Uncommon/Xit/LiquidGlassAdoption.md

 Why:
 - Search is one of the remaining high-visibility toolbar surfaces and now needs a post-merge design pass.

+### 5. Siesta removal follow-up
+Files:
+- `Xit/Services/Services.swift`
+- `Xit/Services/BasicAuthService.swift`
+- `Xit/Utils/Extensions/SiestaExtensions.swift`
+- `Xit.xcodeproj/project.pbxproj`

+Actions:
+- Replace the `Siesta.Service`-based `IdentifiableService` base type with a plain app-owned service base.
+- Rewrite `BasicAuthService` authentication checks to use a non-Siesta transport, keeping the existing observable status surface used by Accounts preferences.
+- Remove `Siesta` compatibility glue once `BasicAuthService` no longer depends on it.
+- Remove the `Siesta` project dependency after the replacement compiles cleanly.

+Why:
+- Services will return in the future, but the current app should stop depending on `Siesta` while preserving the higher-level service/account architecture.

 ## Phased Implementation Plan

 ### Phase 0-3 status